julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 Time to reassemble everything.

 After chasing down an forgotten flex that had been overlooked, the SourceMeter is now capable of sourcing voltage again!

+---
+<sup>1</sup> [TiN from eevblog](http://www.eevblog.com/forum/testgear/keithley-2400-sourcemeter-review-and-teardown/) has a great description of the key features.